 For example, if you have an ecommerce business that specializes in fitness gear, an influencer who promotes health and fitness will be an apt choice.

-Revolve, an online fashion retailer, effectively uses influencer marketing to promote their products and boost sales.
+Revolve, an online fashion retailer, effectively uses influencer marketing to promote their products and boost sales for ecommerce marketing.
 They are known to regularly post images on Instagram of influencers wearing Revolve clothing.
 Influencers also use hashtags to promote the brand in their endorsements.

 Image via Instagram